google/styleguide/pyguide.md

         print(line)
 ```

-For file-like objects that do not support the "with" statement, use
+For file-like objects that do not support the `with` statement, use
 `contextlib.closing()`:

 ```python